-The curators of this autarchic museum, Tracy Mackenna & Edwin Janssen, develop in collaboration with others art projects that address issues of societal concern such as well-being, end of life and sustainability.
+The curators of the art project The Museum of Loss and Renwal, Tracy Mackenna & Edwin Janssen, develop in collaboration with others art projects that address issues of societal concern such as well-being, end of life and sustainability.
 Key questions evolve around ecology, social relationships, the way places are inhabited and how personal objects reflect who we are.
 The Museum of Loss and Renewal is a creative vehicle that enables the consideration of the essential relationship between Place, People and Time.

 - Weeks: 2

 - Education Programmes

 - Private accommodation

 - Private studio / workplace